WordPress/gutenberg/packages/rich-text/README.md

 _Parameters_

--   _value_ `RichTextValue`: The rich text value to check.
+-   _props_ `RichTextValue`: RichTextValue The rich text value to check.
+-   _props.start_
+-   _props.end_

 _Returns_

--   `boolean|undefined`: True if the selection is collapsed, false if not, undefined if there is no selection.
+-   `boolean | undefined`: True if the selection is collapsed, false if not, undefined if there is no selection.

 ### isEmpty